 income but also because of the potential for future growth

-The top five increases in cash dividend streams in 2013 have been:
+The top five increases in cash Dividend Streams® in 2014 have been:

-so far in 2013, for a total increase of 36%—this will mean approximately $1.7 billion more will be returned to shareholders.
+• Wells Fargo announced an increase of 16.7%—this means approximately $1.1 billion more will be returned to shareholders.

 • J.P.
-Morgan increased its dividend per share 27% during the same period, resulting in an incremental increase of $1.26 billion being returned to shareholders.
+Morgan increased its dividend per share by 5.3%, resulting in an incremental increase of $600 million being returned to shareholders.

-• Wal-Mart increased its dividend almost 20%, meaning that an additional $970 million will be paid out as dividends.
+• PepsiCo increased its dividend by over 15%, meaning that an additional $530 million will be paid out as dividends.

-• Rounding out the top five, Qualcomm increased its dividend per share by 40%—meaning an additional $700 million will be returned to shareholders.
+• Rounding out the top five, Cisco Systems increased its dividend per share by almost 12%, meaning that an additional $410 million will be returned to shareholders.

-While Financials have stolen the show in 2013 with some blockbuster dividend announcements following the recent stress test announcements, companies in all 10 market sectors are increasing their dividends.
-In what follows, we examine the composition of U.S. dividend growth, focusing specifically on its behavior from November 30, 2007 (its prior peak), and from November 30, 2009 (its most recent trough).
+While Financials have stolen the show in 2014 with some blockbuster dividend announcements following the recent stress test announcements, companies in all 10 market sectors are increasing their dividends.
+Below we examine the composition of U.S. dividend growth, focusing specifically on its behavior from November 30, 2007 (its prior peak), and from November 30, 2009 (its most recent trough).

 How Big Is the U.S. Dividend Stream?

-As of March 14, 2013, firms have already grown their dividends an additional $13 billion since WisdomTree’s latest domestic screening date (11/30/2012).
-This means the current indicated dividend stream is nearly $342 billion.
+have already grown their dividends an additional $20 billion since WisdomTree’s latest domestic screening date (11/30/2013).
+This means the current indicated Dividend Stream

 Below we dissect the key drivers of the increased dividend payouts over this latest cycle.